Configuring Security Settings

 If your goal is to make sure that your clients can verify that the server they are connecting to is legitimate, and to ensure that clients do not see any warning messages about being “unable to verify the server”, then you will need to use a certificate signed by a trusted CA. You will have to contact one of the recognized CAs (such as Comodo, Thawte, Verisign, GoDaddy) and request a server certificate.
 Take a look at our help page on generating Certificate Signing Requests for more information about using a CA-signed certificate.

-A note about secure connections: Cerberus supports FTPS, FTPES, SFTP, and HTTPS encryption.
+A note about secure FTP and HTTP connections: Cerberus supports FTPS, FTPES, SFTP, and HTTPS encryption.
 To establish a secure connection you must connect to the server with a client that supports one of those secure methods.
 For secure FTPES, FTPS, or SFTP, this will require a dedicated FTP client, not a web browser.
 No web browsers natively support any type of secure FTP.

 We have documentation available that walks you step-by-step through the process of using a self-signed certificate or importing a certificate from a third party certificate authority.